kigunoDark/100DaysChallehge-/log.md

 6. Accept a user or group of users
 7. Deny a user or a group of users
 8. Delete a user or a group of users
-10. Sendin an email for all users which you accept
+10. Sending an email for all users which you accept